tvcutsem/stm-in-clojure/README.md

 For ease of understanding, we developed the meta-circular STM in a series of versions, each more complicated than the previous one:

-- [`v1_simple.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v1_simple.clj): simple revision-no based STM, without support for "internal" consistency.
+- [`v1_simple.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v1_simple.clj): simple revision-number based STM, no support for "internal" consistency (that is: transactions may have an inconsistent view of the global ref state).
 - [`v2_mvcc.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v2_mvcc.clj): [MVCC](http://en.wikipedia.org/wiki/Multiversion_concurrency_control)-based STM with
-  coarse-grained lock (one commit at a time)
+  coarse-grained lock (only one transaction can commit at a time)
-- [`v3_mvcc_commute.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v3_mvcc_commute.clj): MVCC-based STM with support for [commute](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/commute) and [ensure](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/ensure)
+- [`v3_mvcc_commute.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v3_mvcc_commute.clj): MVCC-based STM with support for [commute](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/commute) and [ensure](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/ensure).
-- [`v4_mvcc_fine_grained.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v4_mvcc_fine_grained.clj): MVCC-based STM with fine-grained locking (supporting concurrent commits)
+- [`v4_mvcc_fine_grained.clj`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v4_mvcc_fine_grained.clj): MVCC-based STM with fine-grained locking (each ref is guarded by its own lock.
+Transactions that modify disjoint sets of refs can commit concurrently).

 My primary goal has been clarity of code, not performance.
 From crude micro-benchmarks, my rough estimate is that these meta-circular implementations are 3-6x slower than the built-in STM.

-Before loading the example files, make sure you compiled `stm/RetryEx.clj` so that Clojure can find the generated exception class.
+Before loading the example files, make sure you compiled `stm/RetryEx.clj` such that the generated exception class is on the classpath.

 Slides
 ------